CSP USMLE Step 1 Policy

 - Curricular Impact:

-- Withdraw from all coursework; enroll in Directed Study Units during Spring Quarter; complete clinical refresher course prior to re-entry
+- Withdraw from all coursework; enroll in Directed Study Units under the supervision of the Office of Student Learning and Educational Resources during Spring Quarter; complete clinical refresher course prior to re-entry

 - Student Resource Impact: